 However, the compact size of small coffee makers could be the difference between being able to have coffee or not.
 And, we’d always vote for having coffee.

 So if you need coffee in a small space, check out our top small coffee makers below.
 We’ve got small drip coffee machines, Keurig coffee makers, and some great small manual coffee makers, too.

-Best Coffee Machines
+The Best Small Coffee Machines

-Because they are more popular, we’ll start our list with the best coffee machines.
+Because they are more popular, we’ll start our list with the best small coffee machines.
 While these devices are small, they plug into your wall sockets for super simple brewing.

 1. Mr. Coffee 5-Cup Mini Brew Switch Coffee Maker

 For one of the best small coffee makers, we recommend the Mr. Coffee Five-Cup Mini Brew Switch Coffee Maker.

 It’s not the smallest coffee maker, but competing multi-cup machines don’t get much smaller than this, and few others can offer both freshly brewed coffee at this friendly price point.

 It’s 7.3 inches wide, 9.9 inches deep, and 10.7 inches tall, so we’re confident that with a little bit of maneuvering — if any is needed at all — you’ll be able to find room for this small coffee maker.

 It was a close race between this Keurig K-Mini Coffee Maker and the top pick, and ultimately they’re both excellent small coffee makers.
 The key differences between the two are price and size.